SystemsApproach/ops/provision.rst

 .. literalinclude:: code/main-rke.tf

-.. sidebar:: Where To Draw the Line

-  *The art of defining a system architecture, in our case a management framework for a hybrid cloud, is deciding where to draw the line between what's included inside the platform and what is considered an application running on top of the platform.
-For Aether, we have decided to include SD-Fabric inside the platform (along with Kubernetes), with SD-Core and SD-RAN treated as applications, even though all three are implemented as Kubernetes-based microservices.
-One consequence of this decision is that SD-Fabric is initialized as part of the provisioning system described in this chapter (with NetBox, Ansible, Rancher, and Terraform playing a role), whereas SD-Core and SD-RAN are deployed using the application-level mechanisms described in Chapter 4.*

-  *There are also other edge applications running as Kubernetes workloads, which complicates the story because from their perspective, all of Aether (including the 5G connectivity that SD-Core and SD-RAN implements) is assumed to be part of the platform.
-In other words, Aether draws two lines, one demarcating Aether's base platform (Kubernetes plus SD-Fabric) and a second demarcating the Aether PaaS (which includes SD-Core and SD-RAN running on top of the platform, plus AMP managing the whole system).
-The distinction between "base platform" and "PaaS" is subtle, but essentially corresponds to the difference between a software stack and a managed service, respectively.*

-  *In some respects this is just a matter of terminology, which is certainly important, but the relevance to our discussion is that because we have multiple overlapping mechanisms at our disposal, giving us more than one way to solve each engineering problem we encounter, it is easy to end up with an implementation that unnecessarily conflates separable concerns.
-Being explicit and consistent about what is platform and what is application is a prerequisite for a sound overall design.*

 There are other loose ends that need to be tied up, such as defining the VPN to be used to connect edge clusters to their counterparts in GCP, but the above examples are sufficient to illustrate the role